dysinger/kh6e.org/content/test.md

 be tested per the policies and procedures used by the Volunteer Examiner Coordinator (VEC) and the Federal Communication Commission Rules (FCC).
 The administering Volunteer Examiners will offer Technician license and any upgrade exam.
-The testing fee amount is set by the FCC.